 A. No more than 5 credits from any ungraded activities may be counted toward the LL.M. degree.
 Ungraded activities include an LL.M.
 Internship, Directed Study, Research Assistant, and participation on the Journal of High Technology Law.

 LL.M. students must choose between the alternative grading system (see V B, below) or the numerical scale of 0.00 to 4.00 for every class in which they are registered, and for every semester of the program.
 Faculty may request a half-step grade increase for a student's class participation provided such participation was not already accounted for in the original grade submitted.
 Faculty must submit to the Assistant Dean of Academic Services a list of students receiving grade increases at the time of, or prior to, submission of grades.

 Reports of grades are made as follows

 As an alternative to the numerical grading system described above in V.A., LL.M. students may elect to have a grade in a course or courses for which a numerical grade is ordinarily assigned, recorded in accordance with the following alternative grading system:

 A student's election of the alternative grading system must be made prior to the examination period for the relevant semester by timely submission of the LL.M.
-Student Grade Election form to the Law Registrar.
-When an LL.M. student elects the alternative grading system the Law Registrar will translate the assigned grade as follows:
+Student Grade Election form to the Assistant Dean of Academic Services.
+When an LL.M. student elects the alternative grading system the Assistant Dean of Academic Services will translate the assigned grade as follows:

 A, A-, B+